 Usually, a medical approach is tried first, with surgery reserved for unresponsive or advanced cases.
 A medical approach involves the use of laxatives, stool softeners, colon wall stimulants, and high fiber diets.
 These do not correct the underlying cause, but they do allow fecal material to pass so the cat does not become constipated and ill.

-The medical approach may be successful for several months or years, but will generally fail at some time.
+The medical approach may be successful for several months or years but will generally fail at some time.
 When this happens, surgery must be considered.
 A procedure called subtotal colectomy removes the non-functioning part of the colon.
-Although this procedure may involve removal of most of the colon, the anal sphincter will be left intact, so the cat should not lose bowel control.
+Although this procedure may involve removal of most of the colon, the anal sphincter will be left intact so the cat should not lose bowel control.
 Most cats do reasonably well after this procedure with few permanent side effects.

 Can the cat function without its colon?

-Since one of the colon's primary responsibilities is to remove excess fluid from the fecal material, the cat that has had a subtotal colectomy will have rather soft stools immediately after surgery.
+Since one of the colon's primary responsibilities is to remove excess fluid from the fecal material, a cat that has had a subtotal colectomy will have rather soft stools immediately after surgery.
 In addition, it may pass several bowel movements each day.
 However, after one to two months, the stools will become formed and the cat will have an average of three bowel movements every two days.
 There should be no loss of fecal control.